John C. Breckinridge: Presidential campaign of 1860

 In the four-way contest, Breckinridge came in third in the popular vote, with 18.1%, but second in the Electoral College.
 The final electoral vote was 180 for Lincoln, 72 for Breckinridge, 39 for Bell, and 12 for Douglas.
 Although Breckinridge won the states of the Deep South, his support in those states came mostly from rural areas with low slave populations; the urban areas with higher slave populations generally went for Bell or Douglas.
 Breckinridge also carried the border states of Maryland and Delaware.
 Historian James C. Klotter points out in light of these results that, while Douglas maintained that there was "not a disunionist in America who is not a Breckinridge man", it is more likely that party loyalty and economic status played a more prominent role in Breckinridge's support than did issues of slavery and secession.
 He lost to Douglas in Missouri and Bell in Virginia and Tennessee.
 Bell also captured Breckinridge's home state, Kentucky.
 Lincoln swept most of the northern states, although New Jersey split its electoral votes, giving four to Lincoln and three to Douglas.
 As the candidate of the Buchanan faction, Breckinridge outpolled Douglas in Pennsylvania and received support comparable to Douglas in Connecticut, although he received very little support elsewhere in the North.
 It was Breckinridge's duty as vice president to announce Lincoln as the winner of the electoral college vote on February 13, 1861.

-On February 24, Breckinridge visited Lincoln at Willard's Hotel in Washington, DC, and frequently thereafter he visited his cousin, now the First Lady, at the White House.
+On February 24, Breckinridge visited Lincoln at Willard's Hotel in Washington, DC, and frequently thereafter he visited his step-cousin, now the First Lady, at the White House.
 In the lame duck session following the election, Congress adopted a resolution authored by Lazarus Powell, now in the Senate, calling for a committee of thirteen (Committee of Thirteen on the Disturbed Condition of the Country) "to consider that portion of the President's message relating to the disturbances of the country."
 Frank Heck wrote that Breckinridge appointed "an able committee, representing every major faction."
 He endorsed Crittenden's proposed compromise, a collection of constitutional amendments designed to avert secession and appease the South.
 Breckinridge used his influence as the Senate's presiding officer in an unsuccessful attempt to get it approved by either the committee or the Senate.
 Ultimately, the committee reported that they were unable to agree on a recommendation.
 On March 4, 1861, the last day of the session, Breckinridge swore in Hannibal Hamlin as his successor as vice president.
 Hamlin, in turn, swore in the newly elected senators, including Breckinridge.